kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 81: May 21, 2020

+**Today's Progress**: I worked on the LibSys project.
+I wokred on the forms.
+First I was going to be using the Reactive Forms approach but since I read some documentation and I decided to use the template-driven approach instead.
+I need to read more but I'm satisfied with the solution I ended up using.

+**Thoughts**: it is my little sister's birthday!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/40fc663cb1ee8de4c6aec4504a3e2b4b998569db)

+---

 ### Day 80: May 20, 2020

 **Today's Progress**: I worked on the LibSys project.
 I made a bit of progress today, I created a more generic form component and then added it to Author, Book and User.
 I updated the routes and styled the componenents.